 The same applies to limited paint--which is a practice already in place.
 Everybody plays with limited paint.
 What is meant is a restricted by rule limit to the maximum paint allowed on the field at any one time.
 However, depending on just how limited an amount of paint is being discussed it will, without any doubt, alter the nature and play of the game.
 In the lower divisions this isn't necessarily a bad thing but it would a terrible decision at the pro level as it would dumb down the game considerably.
 (See the link to an old post below which discusses this in more detail.)

 And now for the numbers I promised.
 For the sake of round numbers let's say the current ROF is 12.
 Let's also agree that a hopper (loader) holds 180 paintballs.
 And let's use D1/D2 Race 2 format of a 15 minute game Race 2-5.
 The game parameters then is fifteen minutes of game time or first team to 5 points with a max number of 9 points played per match.
 At 12 bps a player could conceivably shoot 10800 paintballs in 15 minutes.
 A team of 5 could shoot 54000 paintballs.
 In practice that potential is limited by the number of pods a player carries.
-If we assume an average of 7 pods plus hopper a 5-man squad is carrying 5800 paintballs; almost 3 cases.
+If we assume an average of 7 pods--which is probably a little high--plus hopper a 5-man squad is carrying 5100 paintballs; around 2 and one half cases.
 How often does a team shoot that much paint in a point?
+(Almost never.)
 And what are the game conditions that promote heavy paint use?

 Take a moment and revisit the PSP Galveston event where an attempt was made to both encourage older, fatter, slower players into coming back to tourney play along with a field layout that would promote faster points.
 (Faster points equal less paint shot per point potentially.)
 How did that work out?
 My point isn't that the league screwed up.
 My point is that making singular changes alone, especially the ones being discussed, are unlikely to achieve the results desired unless the change is so dramatic it changes the game too--and even when an effort was made to "improve" the pace of play the desired results didn't occur because even with the best intentions and best efforts the complexity of the game wasn't properly evaluated or understood.